Dan Kriel

-Daniel David Kriel (born 15 February 1994) is a South African professional rugby union player for the in Super Rugby and in the Currie Cup and in the Rugby Challenge.
-He also plays for the Seattle Seawolves in Major League Rugby (MLR).
+Daniel David Kriel (born 15 February 1994) is a South African professional who plays for the Seattle Seawolves in Major League Rugby (MLR).
 His regular position is centre.
 Kriel is the twin brother of professional rugby player Jesse Kriel.

 Career

 Schools rugby (2010–12)

 Kriel attended Maritzburg College in Pietermaritzburg and was selected to represent KwaZulu-Natal at the Under-16 Grant Khomo Week competition in 2010.
 He missed out on selection for their Under-18 Craven Week two years later after suffering a dislocated shoulder prior to the competition.